harshsrigh/openlane_sky130nm_vsdworkshop/README.md

 ### View Cell in Magic
 Run command `magic -T sky130A.tech sky130A_inv.mag &`

-### SPICE Extraction for Parasitics
+### SPICE Extraction for Parasitic
-To extract the parasitics type following command on the magic terminal:
+To extract the parasitic type following command on the magic terminal:
 ```
 % extract all
 % ext2spice cthresh 0 rthresh 0